Make your kid's birthday the talk of the block!

 The great thing about kids is that they don’t really care how much something costs as long as they are having fun.
-By simply taking something your child is interested it and being creative with it, you can make a theme birthday party she will never forget.
-Here are three classic themes that can easily be adapted to almost any budget.
+By simply taking something your child is interested it and being creative with it, you can make a themed birthday party he or she will never forget.
+Here are some classic themes that can easily be adapted to almost any budget!

 Collect some large boxes from local grocery and big box stores.
 Have markers and other craft supplies in hand.
 Invite kids to a "drive in" and let them create cardboard "cars."
 Put on the birthday kid’s favorite movie and serve popcorn, candy, nachos and other movie snacks.
 Make invitations that look like movie tickets.
 Give out prize bags with movie themed goodies in them and let the kids finish off the party by “driving” their cars around the yard for their parents.